sora-xor/sora-docs/src/sora-economy.md

 XOR supply in the SORA mainnet is backed by acceptable liquid cryptocurrencies, and each network transaction of XOR requires the burning of a small fee, whose rate is decided by the community (e.g., 0.01-0.10 USD equivalent).
 To buy XOR on the token bonding curve, one of the acceptable currencies must be used.
 The tokens that you can use to buy XOR from the token bonding curve are:

-- DOT (once we get a Polkadot parachain and the Substrate bridge connected to it)
-- KSM (once we get the Substrate bridge connected to our Kusama parachain)
-- BTC (in the future)
 - ETH
 - DAI
 - VAL
 - PSWAP
-- XST
 - TBCD

 The token bonding curve is built directly into [Polkaswap.io](https://polkaswap.io) such that if the secondary market price of XOR is exceeded for one of the above trading pairs, the token bonding curve will automatically be executed so that new XOR will be put into circulation, 20% of the buying currency will be put into a pool to buyback-and-burn XOR, and 80% of the buying currency will go to reserves, held by the token bonding curve.
 As reserves are in multiple currencies, future releases of the system should provide ways to balance between the currency reserves to provide liquidity in various tokens.
 The close integration of the SORA economic model with Polkaswap will allow this process to be automated at some point in the future.